 More than half of travelers remain concerned about traveling

 Perhaps one of the longest-awaited summers of all time, summer 2021 is for many people the time they will be able to enjoy a holiday for the first time in over a year!
-It is without a doubt something most of us have been looking forward to.
+It is without a doubt something most of us have been looking forward to no matter whether you live in London, NYC, Rio, Tokyo or other places on this green earth.
 However, as we discovered, many travelers still have concerns.

 LuggageHero conducted a survey where we asked travelers about their summer trips this year (2021) and how they feel about COVID-19.
 We gathered many interesting insights.